Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Discussion

-This work presents a fast approximate quadratic assignment problem algorithm called \FAQ~ for approximately solving large quadratic assignment problems, motivated by brain-graph matching.
-Our key insight was to relax the binary constraint of QAP to its continuous and non-negative counterpart---the doubly stochastic matrix---which is the convex hull of the original feasible region.
-We demonstrated that not only is \FAQ~ cubic in time, but also its leading constants are quite small---$10^{-9}$---suggesting that it can be used for graphs with hundreds or thousands of vertices (\S \ref{sub:const}).
+This work presents the FAQ algorithm, a fast algorithm for approximately matching very large graphs.
+Our key insight was to continuously relax the {\it indefinite} formulation of the GMP in the FW implementation.
+We demonstrated that not only is FAQ cubic in time, but also its leading constant is quite small---$10^{-9}$---suggesting that it can be used for graphs with hundreds or thousands of vertices (\S \ref{sub:const}).

-Moreover, it achieves better accuracy than previous state-of-the-art approximate algorithms on on over $93\%$ of the 137 QAPLIB benchmarks (\S \ref{sub:qap_benchmarks}), is faster than \Path (\S \ref{sub:efficiency}), and is both faster and achieves at least as low performance on over $80\%$ of the benchmarks (\S \ref{sub:tradeoff}), including both directed and undirected graph matching problems (\S \ref{sub:directed}).
-In addition to the theoretical guarantees of cubic run time, we also demonstrate that the solution to our relaxed optimization problem, rQAP, is identical to that for QAP whenever the two graphs are simple and isomorphic to one another (\S \ref{sub:theory}).
-Because rQAP is non-convex, we also consider multiple restarts, and achieve improved performance for the particularly difficult benchmarks using only two or three restarts (\S \ref{sub:multiple_restarts}).
+Moreover, FAQ achieves better accuracy than previous state-of-the-art approximate algorithms on on over $93\%$ of the 137 QAPLIB benchmarks (\S \ref{sub:qap_benchmarks}), is faster than the state-of-the-art PATH algorithm (\S \ref{sub:efficiency}), and is both faster and achieves at least as low performance as PATH on over $80\%$ of the tested benchmarks (\S \ref{sub:tradeoff}), including both directed and undirected graph matching problems (\S \ref{sub:directed}).
+In addition to the theoretical guarantees of cubic run time, we provide theoretical justification for optimizing the indefinite GM formulation, Equation (\ref{eq:GM}) as opposed to Equation (\ref{eq:GMc}) (\S \ref{sub:theory}).
+Indeed, the indefinite formulation (and {\it not} the convex formulation) has the property that when matching asymmetric isomorphic graphs, the unique global minimum of the indefinite relaxation is the isomorphism between the two graphs.

-Finally, we used it to match C.~elegans connectomes to permuted versions of themselves (\S \ref{sub:connectome}).
-Of the four state-of-the-art algorithms considered, \FAQ~ achieved perfect performance $100\%$ of the time, whereas none of the other three algorithms ever achieved perfect performance.
-Moreover, \FAQ~ ran about as fast as two of them, and significantly faster than \Path, even though \FAQ~ is implemented in Matlab, and the others are implemented in C. Note that these connectomes have 279 vertices, more vertices than even the largest benchmarks.
+Because rQAP is indefinite, we also considered FAQ with multiple restarts, and achieve improved performance for the particularly difficult benchmarks using only three restarts (\S \ref{sub:multiple_restarts}).
+Finally, we used FAQ to match permuted versions of the C. elegans connectomes (\S \ref{sub:connectome}).
+Of the four state-of-the-art algorithms considered, FAQ achieved perfect performance $100\%$ of the time, whereas none of the other three algorithms ever matched the connectomes perfectly.
+Moreover, FAQ ran comparably fast to U and QCV and significantly faster than PATH, even though FAQ is implemented in Matlab, and the others are implemented in C. Note that these connectomes have 279 vertices, more vertices than the largest QAP benchmarks.